 In accordance with customary business practice in the manufactured housing industry, we have entered into repurchase agreements with various financial institutions and other credit sources who provide floor plan financing to industry retailers, which provide that we will be obligated, under certain circumstances, to repurchase homes sold to retailers in the event of a default by a retailer in its obligation to such credit sources.
 Under these agreements, we have agreed to repurchase homes at declining prices over the term of the agreement (which in most cases is 18 to 36 months).
-The maximum amount of our contingent obligations under such repurchase agreements was approximately \$46.6 million as of April 2, 2016, without reduction for the resale value of the homes.
+Our obligation under these repurchase agreements ceases upon the purchase of the home by the retail customer.
+The maximum amount of our contingent obligations under such repurchase agreements was approximately \$46.3 million as of April 1, 2017, without reduction for the resale value of the homes.
 We may be required to honor contingent repurchase obligations in the future and may incur additional expense as a consequence of these repurchase agreements.